top of page

 Theme: Subtle tension, discomfort, and misalignment that pushes internal transformation.

 The quincunx is often overlooked, but it can be extremely psychologically irritating.
-You may feel like something is off in your relationships, your body, your sense of beauty or worth—but you can’t quite name it.
+You may feel like something is off in your relationships, your body, your sense of beauty or worth, but you can’t quite name it.
 Things feel “off,” misaligned, or strangely intense.

 This transit tends to bring simmering discomfort rather than explosive events.
 It pushes you to adjust—internally or relationally—but the adjustments aren’t always clear or easy.
 You may feel like you’re evolving in one direction, while your desires are stuck somewhere else.
+I actually experienced this transit myself almost exactly like a square.
+Someone I fell deeply in love with turned out to have cheated on me and revealed themselves to be quite manipulative under a deceiving charming mask.
+This only reinforced my belief that quincunxes can be much more potent than one would think.

 Psychological work: Integrating emotional truths you’ve been avoiding.
 Adjusting values or expectations in love, even if it means letting go of outdated dreams or self-concepts.